 - It is necessary to achieve a better understanding of the direct impacts of the Unit of Assessment on ETP species and habitats.

-Industrial anchovy landings are used for indirect human consumption.
-Between the coastal pelagic species of the Northern Humboldt Current System (NHCS), the Peruvian anchovy (Engraulis ringens) is predominant and creates one of the most i
+Among the coastal pelagic species of the Northern Humboldt Current System (NHCS), Peruvian anchovy (Engraulis ringens) is predominant and it supports one of the most important single species fisheries worldwide.

-- To demonstrate that the management system considers the ecosystem needs by March 2018.
+- [COMPLETE] To demonstrate that the management system considers the ecosystem needs by August 2020.

-- To promote improvements in the management system that would allow for explicit catch control rules in the case of low biomass, by March 2020.
+- [COMPLETE] To make improvements in the management system that would allow for explicit harvest control rules in the case of low biomass, by January 2021.

-- To promote management improvements and actions to maximize the respect of management rules by the artisanal and small-scale fleet and to improve traceability, while contemplating any selectivity and technological innovation limitations by March 2020.
+- [ON TRACK] To make management improvements and actions to maximize the respect of management rules by the artisanal and small-scale fleet and to improve traceability, while contemplating any selectivity and technological innovation limitations by January 2022.

-- Determining the direct impacts of the fleet on ETP species and other ecosystem components and, if necessary, devise proposals to mitigate them by March 2018.
+- [ON TRACK] Determining the direct impacts of the fleet on ETP species and other ecosystem components and, if necessary, devise proposals to mitigate them by September 2021.

-- To achieve a certifiable status by March 2020.
+- [ON TRACK] To achieve a certifiable status by January 2022.